JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 19 July 09, 2021

 `Today's Progress`: I've done some exercises to pratice code.
-I did another Advent of Code's challenge.
+I did another Advent of Code's challenge and readed about Duck Typing and Syntactic Sugar in Ruby.

 `Thoughts`: Nice, cool, very nice.